Dracaena Plant Care: 7 Tips to Keep It Healthy (2026)

 My Biggest Lesson

 Sometimes the problem isn’t how much you care for your plant — it’s what you’re caring for it with.
+I spent months adjusting watering and light when the real issue was in my water all along.

 7 Dracaena Care Mistakes to Avoid